 2016-2017 AWARDING PROCESS

 The Office of Financial Aid will issue a financial award notification to First Time In College students with completed files after April 15, 2015 and returning/transfer students by July 15, 2015.
 Awards for returning students will be available on iRattler.
-A postcard will be mailed to all returning students to remind them to view and accept their awards online.
+An e-mail will be sent to all returning students to remind them to view and accept their awards online.
 To help facilitate this plan, please respond promptly to all correspondence and/or telephone call(s) from our office concerning your financial aid eligibility status.
 We encourage you to review your iRattler account periodically for updates.

 After July 15, 2015 all awards will be made on a weekly basis (Friday evenings) and will be available for review on iRattler.
 Please remember you must accept or decline your loans.